 Coconut oil is rich in vitamin E which provides an anti-oxidant boost, protects against free-radicals and pollution, and can potentially protect against UV-induced skin damage.

-Some scientific studies have proven that natural lauric acid oil inhibits the growth of major acne-causing bacterium Propionibacteriam acnes.
-These studies measured the number of Propionibacteriam acnes colonies formed both epicutaneously (outside the skin) and subcutaneously (under the skin) and discovered that lauric acid decreased the numbers of these harmful bacterial colonies, and as a consequence reduced inflammation of the infected areas, that would be caused in response to infection of the propionibacteriam on or under the skin.
+Some scientific studies have proven that natural lauric acid oil inhibits the growth of major acne-causing bacterium Propionibacterium acnes.
+These studies measured the number of Propionibacterium acnes colonies formed both epicutaneously (outside the skin) and subcutaneously (under the skin) and discovered that lauric acid decreased the numbers of these harmful bacterial colonies, and as a consequence reduced inflammation of the infected areas, that would be caused in response to infection of the propionibacterium on or under the skin.
 Unlike other bacteria killers, Laurie acid managed to kill only the bacteria, while preserving the skins vital structure as opposed to causing the accidental death of skins sebaceous cell glands.
 So… selective killing, which I’m reluctant to celebrate… but you know what I mean!
 Lauric acid can kill the bad guys, even though they’re dangerously close to the good guys, the lauric acid guys are so clever and precise that they don’t so much as scratch the good guys, while annihilating the bad guys.
 Okay, I’ll stop talking about killing now.
 It’s beginning to disturb me!

 Obviously this isn’t the same as applying this coconut oil topically, with lauric acid making up only 45-50% of it, but you can see where that 50% could make a huge difference in controlling spot-causing bacteria and in my case, it really, really did.